rikikoo/lem_in/README.md

 # lem_in
-**school project**: a project about graph traversing algorithm implementation.
+a graph traversing algorithm implementation

 ## ABOUT
-*** WIP ***
 *lem_in* is a program that directs "ants" through an "antfarm" (i.e. through a graph's nodes/vertices).

 ## RULES
 A node or an edge can be occupied by one ant at a time, excluding the source and sink nodes.
+In graph theory terms, all vertices and edges have a capacity of one.
 All of the ants must be transported through the graph using the least amount of turns.
 Ants on the graph need to move on each turn.

 For example, consider the graph below: